Find online courses made by experts from around the world.

 Nearly every country in the world is affected by U.S. policies.
 If you look closely enough, you can surely find some aspect of the government where you are that is based on the U.S. system.
 Are your politicians talking about adopting a US-style medical care, jury trial, or lobbying system and you are not sure if that is a good or bad idea?
 This class will help you to figure it out for yourself.

-This course is taught in screen-cast format.
+Every unit of the course begins with an introduction of that unit's homework: a list of films to try and borrow, rent, or buy that are all chosen to illustrate a specific aspect of the US political system.
+The main lectures for the course are taught in screen-cast format.
 I give overviews of each topic and relevant case studies where appropriate.
 Links are provided to resources used in the lecture sessions, so you may check it out for yourself (and possibly in your native language if you need to).
 There is also a short quiz for each section.

 Not for you?
 No problem.